caolan/worker-shares/README.md

     $ node index.js

+## Requirements

+As of now, there is no "worker installation routine yet".
+But as soon as we have them, the routine for the Shares Worker has to add two things to the Couch

+1. Create a "skeleton/share" database, having a `_design/share_filters` doc (see stuff/_design:filters.json)
+2. Adding a "_design/shares" doc to _replicators database (see stuff _design:cancel_replications)

 ## What happen's behind the curtain

 An additional `$shares` database gets created for every user, in the form of `user/hash567/$shares`.